Blumlaut/ai-changelog-generator/README.md

 This repository contains a reusable GitHub Action that automatically updates `CHANGELOG.md` using an AI model.
-On every push to the base branch, the action collects commit messages since the last changelog update, requests a summary from OpenAI (or compatible API) and pushes the changes to a `generate-ai-changelog` branch.
+On every push to the base branch, the action collects commit messages since the last changelog update, sends them to an AI provider such as OpenAI, Deepseek, Anthropic or Ollama, then pushes the result to a `generate-ai-changelog` branch.
 A pull request is opened or updated with the generated changelog.

 ## Usage